01 of 07

-Layer and combine a few basics (or more advanced stitches!) and you're ready to make all kinds of borders, frames or other decorative elements.
+Layer and combine basic stitches (or more advanced stitches!) and you're ready to make all kinds of borders, frames or other decorative elements.

 You can work these six combinations in multiple colors as shown, or try working them all in one color.
 Suddenly the blended stitches will begin to look more like one complex stitch.

 After you try these, check out five more embroidery stitch combinations.Continue to 2 of 7 below.